vvatelot/airtable-slack-notification/readme.md

 Here are the environment variables that you have to set while using this project:

-- `URL_CHECK_ALL_NEW` : URL that you will call to trigger the bot action.
+- `API_KEY`: API key that you will have to add to your request with `?x-api-key=API_KEY`.
 It is advised to use an UUID
+- `AIRTABLE_API_URL`: Default Airtable API URL
-- `AIRTABLE_API_KEY` : API Key to access Airtable API (https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-)
+- `AIRTABLE_API_KEY`: API Key to access Airtable API (https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-)
-- `AIRTABLE_BASE` : ID of the Airtable Base
+- `AIRTABLE_BASE`: ID of the Airtable Base
-- `AIRTABLE_TABLES` : Tables to check in airtable.
-You can provide multiple tables in the same string delimited by a `,`
+- `AIRTABLE_TABLES`: Tables to check in airtable.
+You can provide multiple tables in the same string delimited by a comma (e.g: `Users,Cars,Appointments`)
-- `SLACK_WEBHOOK_URL` : Your Slack webhook url to trigger to send a new notification message (https://api.slack.com/messaging/webhooks)
+- `SLACK_WEBHOOK_URL`: Your Slack webhook url to trigger to send a new notification message (https://api.slack.com/messaging/webhooks)

 # Deploy to Google Cloud Run